gagoalaverdyan/SunshineBuddy/README.md

 # Sunshine Buddy
-Sunshine Buddy is aTelegram bot that provides weather information using the `OpenWeatherMap API`.
+Sunshine Buddy is a Telegram bot that provides weather information using the `OpenWeatherMap API`.
 The bot is built using Python and the `pyTelegramBotAPI` library.
 (NOT IN PRODUCTION YET)

 ## Features
 * Get current weather for any city